 Buildings are recognized at restated amounts, being the estimated fair value at the date of the revaluation less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
 Revaluations are made with sufficient regularity such that the carrying amount does not differ materially from that which is determined using fair value at the statement of financial position date.
 The fair value of the buildings is determined by appraisals undertaken by certified independent appraisers.
 The depreciation of buildings is calculated on a straight-line basis over the estimated useful economic lives of assets.
-The revaluation reserve for buildings is being reduced in proportion to depreciation of revalued buildings.
+The revaluation reserve for buildings is being transferred to prior year retained earnings in proportion to depreciation of revalued buildings.